-Glaucoma represents a group of eye disorders that cause damage to the optic nerve.
-Glaucoma is a degenerative eye disease and one of the leading causes of blindness in the United States.
+Glaucoma describes a group of eye diseases that cause damage to the optic nerve.
+This degenerative eye disease is one of the leading causes of chronic blindness in the United States.

 Angle-closure glaucoma is a condition in which the iris in the eye shifts and blocks the exit passageway of the fluid in the front compartment of the eye.
 This fluid blockage causes a rapid build-up of pressure in the eye.

-Angle-closure glaucoma is an emergency condition that requires immediate medical treatment to preserve vision.
+Angle-closure glaucoma is an emergency condition that requires immediate medical treatment to prevent vision loss.